geoplex/elasticsearch-spatial/exercise_2_-_indexing_some_spatial_data/delete_&_recreate_index.md

 # Delete & Recreate Index

 Ok now we want to remove our suburbs index and recreate it, this time using our modified mapping.
-This will enable us to load the suburb shapefile into and Elasticsearch will recognise and index the geometry correctly.
+This will enable us to load the suburb shapefile and Elasticsearch will recognise and index the geometry correctly.

 Delete the index
 ```bash